dotnet/runtime/docs/coreclr/building/unix-test-instructions.md

 <DisableProjectBuild Condition="'$(TargetsUnix)' == 'true'">true</DisableProjectBuild>
 ```

-Is used to disable the build, that way if building on unix cycles are saved building/running.
+Is used to disable the build, that way if building on Unix cycles are saved building/running.

 PAL tests
 ---------